stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 #### Contesting an Uncooperative Close

-Either participant can attempt to close the channel at an earlier state that benefits them using the uncooperative close process.
+Either participant can attempt to close the channel at an earlier state that benefits them, by using the uncooperative close process.
 The other participant can identify that the close process has started at an earlier state by monitoring changes in the accounts sequence.
-If the other participant sees the sequence number of escrow account E change to a value that is not the most recent consumed s_i, they can use the following process to contest the close.
-A participant contests a close by submitting a more recent declaration transaction.
+If the other participant sees the sequence number of escrow account E change to a value that is not the most recently used s_i, they can use the following process to contest the close.
+A participant contests a close by submitting a more recent declaration transaction and closing the channel.

 1. Monitor if E's sequence number changes to a value that is not s_i
 2. Submit most recent D_i
 3. Wait observation period O
 4. Submit C_i

-#### Top-up by Initiator
+#### Add or Remove Trustlines

 TODO:

+1. Set s to

+#### Deposit by Initiator

+Participant I may deposit into the channel without coordination with participant R, as long as escrow account E already has a trustline for the asset being deposited.

+If participant I wishes to deposit an asset that escrow account E does not hold a trustline for, the [Add or Remove Trustlines](#Add-or-Remove-Trustlines) process must be used first.

-#### Top-up by Responder
+#### Deposit by Responder

+Participant R may deposit into the channel without coordination with participant R, as long as escrow account E already has a trustline for the asset being deposited, and as long as participants R's intent is to make a payment of the same value to participant I.  Any amounts deposited to the payment channel without coordination will be disbursable to participant I.

+Participant R must coordinate with participant I to deposit any amount that it does not intend to pay participant I. The participants use the following process:

-TODO:
+1. TODO:

 #### Withdraw Without Close